PaddlePaddle/PaddleSeg/contrib/MedicalSeg/README.md

     ```
 - (Optional) Install CuPY if you want to accelerate the preprocess process.
 [CuPY installation guide](https://docs.cupy.dev/en/latest/install.html)

-- Get and preprocess the data:
+- Get and preprocess the data.
+Remember to replace prepare_lung_coronavirus.py with different python script that you need [here](./tools):
     - change the GPU setting [here](tools/preprocess_globals.yml) to True if you installed CuPY and want to use GPU to accelerate.
     ```
     python tools/prepare_lung_coronavirus.py